jorgeribeiro/venue-gallery/README.md

 # Venue Gallery
-Venue gallery that consumes data from an API.
+Venue gallery that consumes filterable data from an API.
 It also features a CLI to generate json and xml files from the csv source.

 ## Technologies
 - Lumen